geoserver/geoserver/doc/en/user/source/security/webadmin/auth.rst

 (this in turn requires the admin to access the system from a local network, without proxies in the middle, for the blessed IP to be recognized).

-The maximum number of threads blocked configuration allows to setup the system so that an attacker can mis-use the system to simply block all service threads, by issuing requests with random user names (the system cannot determine if a username is valid or not, none of the authentication mechanisms provides this information for security reasons).
+The maximum number of threads blocked configuration allows to setup the system so that an attacker can misuse the system to simply block all service threads, by issuing requests with random usernames (the system cannot determine if a username is valid or not, none of the authentication mechanisms provides this information for security reasons).

 Considerations on how to setup the system:

-* A small delay is normally more than enough to stop a brute force attack, resist the temptation of setting high delay values as they might end up blocking too many legit account and trigger the max blocked threads mechanism
+* A small delay is normally more than enough to stop a brute force attack, resist the temptation of setting high delay values as they might end up blocking too many legitimate accounts and trigger the max blocked threads mechanism.
-* Ensure that the execluded networks are well protected by other means
+* Ensure that the excluded networks are well protected by other means.
-* Set the maximum number of blocked threads to a value large allow peak hour legit logins (e.g., early morning when all the users start working) while still leaving room for successful authentication requests
+* Set the maximum number of blocked threads to a value large allow peak hour legit logins (e.g., early morning when all the users start working) while still leaving room for successful authentication requests.
 * A clustered/load balanced setup will not share the state of blocked logins, each host tracks its local login failures.

 Authentication filters